google/xls/docs_src/ir_semantics.md

 single `register_read` operation for writing and reading the register respectively.

-Each register may optionally specify its reset behavior.
-The reset can be specified to occur either synchronously or asynchronously and either on the `reset` signal of the associated `register_write` being active-high or active-low.
+Each register may optionally specify a reset value.
+The reset signal and reset behavior (e.g., active low) is set as a block attribute.
 If specified the reset value must match the type of the register.
 If no reset behavior is specified then the `reset` argument of `register_write` must be unset.

 #### Instantiation